 Moreiras Reynaga, DK.
 (2016).
 Bioarchaeological Sampling Strategies: Reflection on First Sampling Experience at the Templo Mayor Museum in Mexico City.
 Totem: The University of Western Ontario Journal of Anthropology 24(1): Article 2.

 Chávez Balderas, X, DK Moreiras Reynaga, and D Bustos Ríos.
-(Under review).
+(In press).
 The Heartland of the Empire: Studying the Aztecs.
 In The Handbook of Mesoamerican Bioarchaeology, edited by V. Tiesler.
 Routledge.

 Chávez Balderas, X, DK Moreiras Reynaga, FJ Longstaffe, L López Luján, SA Hendricks, and RK Wayne.
 (In press).
 Los Lobos de Tenochtitlan: Identificación, Cautiverio y Uso Ritual [The Wolves of Tenochtitlan: Identification, Captivity, and Ritual Use].
 In Los Animales y el Recinto Sagrado de Tenochtitlan, edited by L. López Luján and E. Matos Moctezuma.
 El Colegio Nacional, Mexico City.